Passcode MDM payload settings for Apple devices

 Requires users to change their passcode or password at the interval you specify.
 It can be set to “none” or from 1 to 730 days.

 Maximum Auto-Lock (in minutes)

 If the device isn’t used for the period of time you specify, it automatically locks.
-It can be set to “none” or can be set to lock after 1 to 5 minutes.
+It can be set to “never” on devices using Automated Device Enrollment or Device Enrollment or can be set to lock after 1 to 5 minutes.
 Enter the passcode or password to unlock the device.

 Passcode or password history

 A device refuses a new passcode or password if it matches a previously used passcode or password.
 You can specify how many previous passcodes or passwords are remembered and compared.
 It can be set to “none,” or from 1 to 50 passcodes or passwords.

 Specifies how soon a device can be unlocked again after use, without prompting again for the passcode or password.
 An iPhone and iPad can be adjusted for a more frequent rate.
 The options are immediately, 1, 5, 10, 15 minutes, or 1, 4, or 8 hours.